Josh Jung Player Props: Rangers vs. Rays

-Josh Jung -- 1-for-4 with two RBI in his most recent game -- will be in action for the Texas Rangers against the Tampa Bay Rays, with Shane McClanahan on the hill, on July 17 at 8:05 PM ET.
+The Texas Rangers and Josh Jung, who went 1-for-4 with a double last time in action, take on Taj Bradley and the Tampa Bay Rays at Globe Life Field, Tuesday at 8:05 PM ET.

-In his last game he had a one-hit showing (1-for-4) against the Guardians.
+He had a one-hit showing in his last game (1-for-4) against the Rays.

 Josh Jung Game Info & Props vs. the Rays